edovanveen/edonet/README.md

 # edonet
-A minimal neural network for educational purposes, written in Python 3 using only the numpy library for speedy tensor operations.
+A minimal neural network, written in Python 3 using only the numpy library for speedy tensor operations.

 ## Requirements
 * numpy